khoatran2320/Senior-Design/README_SOFTWARE.md

 ```
 flutter pub get
 ```
+5. Register Firebase project, and register an android app and an iOS app for the project.
+Obtain the `google-services.json` and `GoogleService-Info.plist` files and place them in the correct directory listed on Firebase documentation [ios](https://firebase.google.com/docs/ios/setup), [android](https://firebase.google.com/docs/android/setup).
-5. Open simulator
+6. Open simulator
-6. Click run as debug (Android) or for IOS:
+7. Click run as debug (Android) or for IOS:
 ```
 flutter run
 ```

+### pkge.net set up

+1. Sign up for a business account at business.pkge.net.
+2. Navigate to `Developers` then to `API key`.
+3. Create a file in `server/src/` directory called `.env`.
+4. Write to `.env` `PKGE_API_KEY={api key}`.

 ### Node server setup
-1. Install the latest version of [Node.js](https://nodejs.org/en/download/)
+1. Install the latest version of Node
 2. Navigate to server directory:
 ```
 cd server